berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 	> At a time when politics deals in distortions and half truths, truth is to be found in the liberal arts.
 There's something afoot in this country and you are very much a part of it.

-- ***emollit mores nec sinit esse feros*** (i.e., *a faithful study of the liberal arts humanizes character and permits it not to be cruel*).
-This should link to a future post about cancel culture and how we perceive good and evil, but essentially, the more learned people are, the more understanding.
+- ***emollit mores nec sinit esse feros*** (i.e., *a faithful study of the liberal arts humanizes character and permits it not to be cruel.)* This should link to a future post about cancel culture and how we perceive good and evil, but essentially, the more learned people are, the more understanding.

 - **Specialization is for insects.** While certain specialties may command a wage premium,
 	1. they can go out of fashion as easily as they came in
 	2. humans are too interesting and dynamic and talented to specialize at age 20.

-	I love this one from Robert Heinlein:
+	A great one from Robert Heinlein:

 	> A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.

+	It's true.
+When I conduct my *which __ people, living or dead, would you invite to dinner?* thought experiment, most I'd select are polymaths: Leonardo da Vinci, Ben Franklin, Lewis Carroll, Teddy Roosevelt, Martin Luther King Jr., et al.

-- **Expertise?** A bachelor degree making you an expert in...nothing.
-Which is a good thing.
-That you have the space to become a broadly educated person is a good thing.
-Subsequently life will present you ample opportunities to build domains of expertise.
+- **Expertise?** Let's face it: a bachelor's degree makes one an expert in nothing.
+And this is not a bad thing: that you have the space to first become a broadly educated person as life will present ample opportunities to build domains of expertise.

 ## So should you study the liberal arts?

-If possible, yes, and before the system beats the curiosity out of you.
+Decidely yes, and before the system beats the curiosity out of you.
 There's a short amount of time to read the great texts and study the great thinkers and become learned, so that you can begin to whittle things down to that which is truly valuable and that which is not; and begin to build mental models and frameworks to become a thinking person.
 Michael Oakeshott puts it well regarding college:

 > Here is a break in the tyrannical course of irreparable events; a period in which to look round upon the world and upon oneself without the sense of an enemy at one’s back or the insistent pressure to make up one’s mind; a moment in which to taste the mystery without the necessity of at once seeking a solution.